mspnp/aks-fabrikam-dronedelivery/networking/README.md

 > Note: This is part of the Azure Kubernetes Service (AKS) Baseline Cluster reference implementation.
 For more information check out the [readme file in the root](../README.md).

-These files are the ARM templates used in the deployment of this reference implementation.
+These files are the Bicep templates used in the deployment of this reference implementation.
 This reference implementation uses a standard hub-spoke model.

 ## Files